ARM-software/psa-api/doc/ext-pake/api/pake.rst

     Details of the computation for the key derivation values are in :RFC:`9383#3.2`.

-The following steps demonstrate the derivation of a SPAKE2+ key pair for use with the P-256 Elliptic curve group, using PBKDF2-HMAC-SHA256:
+The following steps demonstrate the derivation of a SPAKE2+ key pair using PBKDF2-HMAC-SHA256, for use with a SPAKE2+ cipher suite, ``cipher_suite``.
+See :secref:`spake2p-cipher-suites` for an example of how to construct the cipher suite object.

 1. Allocate and initialize a key derivation object: